 ESE 1000 - Introduction to Composition (3 units)

 The Early Start English courses only satisfy the Early Start requirement.
 Since Stanislaus State has implemented a Directed Self-Placement option for first-year composition, you have the opportunity to make your own decision about which composition course to enroll in after completing Early Start.
 If ESE 1000 is completed with a grade of CR, 3 units of college credit will be earned.

 Early Start Programs offered at any of the CSU campuses have a common fee.
 Currently, the Early Start fees are $182 per unit plus $2 for campus related fees (subject to change).
 Fees for course instruction materials may also apply.
 Costs will vary if you elect to complete this requirement through an approved California Community College course.

 Miscellaneous costs: A parking permit is required when parking in any of the parking lots on campus.
-Please click here for more information.
+Please view the parking gateway for more information.

 You are allowed to take up to two courses in the same subject, but please note that the Early Start financial aid waiver is determined at the time of registration.
-So it is possible to be eligible for the fee waiver for the first class, but then no longer be eligible for the fee waiver for a second course.
+Each time you click “Enroll in Early Start” a message will display informing you if you are eligible for the fee waiver or not, thus required to pay the tuition and fees.